gazebosim/gz-sim/tutorials/levels.md

 `/world/<world_name>/level/set_performer`.
 Make sure to replace `<world_name>` with the name of simulated world.
-The service request is an ignition:msgs::StringMsg message, and the response is an ignition::msgs::Boolean message.
+The service request is an ignition:msgs::StringMsg message, and the response is an gz::msgs::Boolean message.
 The response is true when the peformer was successfuly added.

 #### Example